zEdS15B3GCwq/cmake_c_unittest_comparison/README.md

 ## 1. Purpose

 I'm on the search for a simple unit testing framework for pure C. Some frameworks are more popular and are mentioned in many forum discussions, such as Unity / Ceedling, CUnit, cmocka, but there are plenty other less known ones that could be just as good.
 I'm looking for one that has informative output, is easy to build / integrate, is easy to learn (no lengthy documentation), and is actively maintained and can be expected to be around for a while (good history, adaptation, number of maintainers).
 It's all going to be quite superficial, first-impressions level, because I want to have a good idea which system is worth investing more energy into before digging any deeper.

 Right now, mocking is not yet in my focus, so that will not be considered.

 C++ frameworks are excluded (google test, boost test, cppunit and alike) even if they're supposed to work well with C. No mixed code for me.

+Tests are mostly run via CMake's `ctest` utility.
+I'm sure there are advantages running tests in other ways, e.g. more integrated into IDEs, but for now I prefer this simple command-line approach.

 This is, obviously, a work in progress.